kujosHeist/tle2czml/README.md

 (Click the "Play" button in the bottom left corner to start the visualisation)

 You can find up to date TLE's for most satellites on `https://www.celestrak.com/NORAD/elements/`

+## To Do
+* Add command line script
+* Allow users to login with space-track.org
+* Add tests
+* Add ability to select base64 image to use for satellite
+* Add ability to generate html file with cesium globle showing czml file